Terror alert level in Northern Ireland lowered

 The threat posed by dissident republican terrorism in Northern Ireland has been lowered for the first time in 12 years.

-A written statement to parliament from the NI Secretary Brandon Lewis announced the move, which is based on analysis of intelligence by MI5.
+NI Secretary Brandon Lewis announced the move, which is based on analysis of intelligence by MI5.

-Since 2010 it had been classed as severe, meaning an attack, or attacks, were highly likely.
+Since 2010 it had been severe, meaning an attack, or attacks, were highly likely.
+It is now substantial, meaning attacks are likely.

 There are five threat level classifications, ranging from low to critical.